ricardomaharaj/examples/react-swr/README.md

 - install dependencies
 - run the `db` script
-- in another terminal run the `db` script
+- in another terminal run the `dev` script